vlabella/GLE/README.md

 ## Building with CMAKE

-GLE can be build on Windows, Mac and Linux using cmake.
+GLE can be built on Windows, Mac, and Linux using cmake and system specific toolchains: Visual Studio, Xcode, and gcc.

 Libraries needed to build GLE are